PCI Webinar Series

 -When is it?
 Once a quarter

--Why is it for?
+-What is it for?
 To learn about scholarly publishing, to improve our knowledge about scholarly review, to become better reviewers, to create a sense of community among PCI users.

 Past webinars